mitsuharu/react-native-sunmi-printer-library/README.md

 - SUNMI V2 PRO
 - SUNMI V2s

 I test with GMS [^GMS] enable and developable SUNMI V2 PRO and V2s as follows.
-Though I do not have V1 series, users report to work with V1s.
+Though I do not have other devices, users report to work with V1s and V2.

 | | Android | SUNMI OS | firmware | storage | memory | NFC |
 | :-- | :-- | :-- | :-- | :-- | :-- | :-- |